Zimbra-Community/zimbra-foss-2fa/README.md

    At this time, Zimbra will still allow using only a password for admin accounts, this is a bug.
 See https://github.com/Zimbra/zm-mailbox/pull/448 and https://bugzilla.zimbra.com/show_bug.cgi?id=80485 this means, you need to create a separate admin account, put a long password on it, and don't use it for day-to-day work.

+15. Update the Zimbra login screen.

+   Open the file https://github.com/Zimbra-Community/zimbra-foss-2fa/blob/master/patches/login-jsp-patch.js the patch needs to go in /opt/zimbra/jetty/webapps/zimbra/public/login.jsp the patch needs to be added just before the final </script> tag.

 ## To-do's

 - Implement Zimlet to add/remove token? using https://privacyidea.readthedocs.io/en/latest/modules/api/validate.html?highlight=transaction_id#post--validate-check